 Here we have stated a postcondition we want in the ensures clause and a sketch of an implementation to compute it.
 But we don’t know yet how to specify the behavior of loops (that is coming later!), so we add some assumptions that we expect to be true.
 With those assumptions, the above example verifies.

-Assume statements can be very helpful in developing a proof of an implementation, but they have a danger.
-If the given predicate is not actually true, then it will be possible to prove invalid statements about a program.
-You can even see that in the example above: if the array a does not contain any element that is zero, then the second assume statement is invalid and the postcondition cannot actually be proved.
+Do you see why the assumptions in the example are not always true?
+This is the danger of assume statements; while they can be very helpful in developing a proof, if the given predicate is not always true, then it will be possible to prove invalid specifications or implementations.
+You can even see that in the example above: if the array a does not contain any elements, then the assume statements will be false; thus the postcondition is incorrect.

 The situation can even be worse.
 Consider the following drastic, if trivial, case.